Ambur: Demographics

 According to 2011 census, Ambur had a population of 114,608 with a sex-ratio of 1,033 females for every 1,000 males, much above the national average of 929.
 A total of 13,235 were under the age of six, constituting 6,716 males and 6,519 females.
 Scheduled Castes and Scheduled Tribes accounted for 16.83% and 0.57% of the population respectively.
 The average literacy of the city was 76.08%, compared to the national average of 72.99%.
 The city had a total of 25,009 households.
 There were a total of 40,654 workers, comprising 163 cultivators, 519 main agricultural labourers, 982 in house hold industries, 35,411 other workers, 3,579 marginal workers, 27 marginal cultivators, 174 marginal agricultural labourers, 306 marginal workers in household industries and 3,072 other marginal workers.

-As per the religious census of 2011, Muslims were majority in Ambur with 50.1%.
-45.8% were Hindus, 3.8% Christians and 0.3% followed other religions.
+As per the religious census of 2011, Muslims formed the majority in Ambur with 50.1% of the population adhering to it, followed by 45.8% were Hindus, and 3.8% Christians.

-Deccani Urdu is the most spoken language by 48.27% of the population.
-Tamil and Telugu are the other main languages spoken by 44.36% and 6.17% respectively.
+Urdu is the most spoken language with 48.3% of the population speaking the language.
+Tamil is spoken by 44.4% of the population, and Telugu by about 6.18% of the population.

 Geography

 Ambur is geographically located at with an average elevation of 346 m.
 It lies roughly halfway between Chennai (190 km away) and Bengaluru (161 km away).
 Ambur has a tropical wet-and-dry climate, reaching high temperatures during summer and experiences wet winters.
 The maximum rainfall occurs during October and November, with the northeast monsoon.
 The area also experiences light rainfall during the southwest monsoon.
-The temperature falls up to 12 °C low in winter.
-It experience a hot summer where the temperature rises up to 39 °C.
+The temperature falls up to 12°C low in winter.
+It experience a hot summer where the temperature rises up to 39°C.